mrpete13/Text-Wrapper/README.md

 # Text-Wrapper
-Python program that wraps text to a certain number of characters per line.
+This program wraps text to a certain number of characters per line in a text file.
+This program is currently only functional in windows.